nponsard/tourdo-backend/README.md

 -   DB_USERNAME : username to connect to the DB
 -   DB_PASSWORD : password to connect to the DB
 -   DB_DATABASE : name of the database to use
+-   DB_POOL_SIZE : number of connexions allowed in parallel to the db, 100 by default.

 ## technologies